leonnicolas/nudl/README.md

 # nudl

-Node Usb Device Labeler - label nodes in kubernetes, according to their usb devices and kernel modules.
+Node Usb Device Labeler - label nodes in kubernetes, according to their usb devices.

 ## Usage